StoneyDSP/Cpp/README.md

     008FF894 - class Float = 0

-So a whole Float got created, used, and then simply destroyed.
+Wow!
+So a whole Float got created, used, and then simply destroyed!
 Hmmm.
 What if we try the same thing, with the other operator ("+=")?

     {
+        Float a = 3.14159F; // see previous example

+        Float B = a; // see previous example

+        Float c = a + b; // see previous example

         Float d = a += b;
     }

-Terminal output:
+Terminal output for "Float d = a += b":

     008FF8B8 - class Float - Called Addition Assignment Operator [+=] with address 008FF8B4 = 3.14159
     008FF8B8 - class Float - 3.14159 += 3.14159 = 6.28318